 Bar graphs can also be used to compare different groups using the same categories.
 It is sometimes called a double bar graph

 Interpreting Double Bar Graphs

-This video shows how to interpret data shown in a double bar graph.
+How to interpret data shown in a double bar graph?

 , often called pie charts, are used to represent data with a relatively small number of categories.
 They illustrate how a whole is separated into parts.
 The area of the circle graph representing each category is proportional to the part of the whole that the category represents.